QuanEstimation: An open-source toolkit for quantum parameter estimation: Control optimization

 Quantum control is a leading approach in quantum metrology to achieve the improvement of measurement precision and boost the resistance to decoherence.
 This is possible thanks to high controllability of typical quantum metrological setups.
 A paradigmatic controllable Hamiltonian is of the form

 where $H_0(\bold{x})$ is the free Hamiltonian containing the unknown parameters $\bold{x}$ and $H_k$ is the $k$th control Hamiltonian with the corresponding control amplitude $u_k(t)$.
 In quantum parameter estimation, the aim of control is to improve the precision of the unknown parameters.
 Hence, natural choices for the the objective function $f$ are the various metrological bounds.
 The quantum Cram\'{e}r-Rao bounds are easiest to calculate and hence will typically be the first choice.
 In the single-parameter estimation, the QFI or CFI can be taken as the objective function, depending whether the measurement can be optimized or is fixed.
-In the multiparameter scenario, the target function can be $\mathrm{Tr}(W\mathcal{F}^{-1})$ or $\mathrm{Tr}(W\mathcal{I}^{-1})$.
-In QuanEstimation, $1/\mathrm{Tr}(W\mathcal{F}^{-1})$ and $1/\mathrm{Tr}(W\mathcal{I}^{-1})$ are used as the objective functions instead since the maximization is more precise than the minimization in practice.
-In the following, this technical aspect will not be brought up again for the conciseness of writing.
+In the multiparameter scenario, the objective function can be $\mathrm{Tr}(W\mathcal{F}^{-1})$, $\mathrm{Tr}(W\mathcal{I}^{-1})$, or the HCRB.

 Searching the optimal controls in order to achieve the maximum or minimum values of an objective function is the core task in quantum control.
-Most existing optimization algorithms are capable of providing useful control strategies in quantum parameter estimation.
+Most existing optimization algorithms, such as Gradient ascent pulse engineering~\cite{Khaneja2005,Liu2017a,Liu2017b}, Krotov's method~\cite{Reich2013a,Reich2013b,Goerz2014}, and machine learning~\cite{Xu2019, Xu2021}, are capable of providing useful control strategies in quantum parameter estimation.
 The gradient-based algorithms usually perform well in small-scale systems.
 For complex problems where the gradient-based methods are more challenging or even fail to work at all, gradient-free algorithms are a good alternative.
 Here we introduce several control algorithms in quantum parameter estimation that have been added into our package and give some illustrations.